agentic-profile/agentic-profile-node-lambda/README.md

-# Agentic Profile Node Service Demo
+# Agentic Profile Node Lambda Demo

 This is an example of a Node service that hosts Agentic Profile agents.